Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: A parametric view of two-step non-local methods for single-image denoising

 \subsection{Parameter optimization}

-In \cite{nlridge}, we showed that unsupervised two-step non-local algorithms \cite{BM3D, nlbayes, nlridge} could be reconciled adopting a local minimal risk point of view to compute parameters $\{\Theta_i\}_{i=1}^{N}$ independently.
-More generally, the ultimate objective is to minimize the global risk defined as:
+In \cite{nlridge}, we showed that several single-image two-step non-local algorithms \cite{BM3D, nlbayes, nlridge} could be reconciled by adopting a local minimal risk point of view.
+The ultimate objective is to determine the parameters $\{\Theta_i\}_{i=1}^{N}$ by minimizing the global risk defined as:

-where $x$ is the clean image supposed known and $y$ is the random vector following the distribution dictated by the given noise model (for example, in the case of additive white Gaussian noise of variance $\sigma^2$, $y \sim \mathcal{N}(x, \sigma^2I)$ where $I$ is the identity matrix).
-The mathematical expectation is therefore solely on $y$.
-In others words, the optimal estimator $\hat{x} =\phi_{\boldsymbol{\Theta}^\ast}(y)$ minimizes the risk, \textit{i.e.}